 Available Skills

-Available skills are those that are present in the setting but that not everyone has.
+Available skills are those that are present in the setting but not everyone has.
 They can be rare or common like surgery and driving are in modern times.
 The point is that not every character has them but most characters are able to learn these skills.
 A few more modern-day examples are cooking, driving, computer programming, basketball, and surgery.

 Flavor

 Flavor is a mechanic in Tabula used to describe the interesting parts of a character.
 Almost anything unique that a character is or has is likely to be flavor.
-Flavor is used primarily for DTMS (does this make sense) checks and modifying the difficulty on checks.
+Flavor is used primarily for DTMS (does this make sense) checks and modifying the difficulty of checks.
 A few examples of flavor might be armor, horse, landed noble, flaming sword, elf, big and tall, etc. for an elvish knight of the summer court.
 Each piece of flavor should be a short, evocative description.

 Acquisition

 Flavor can be gotten in three ways.
 First, it can be asked for an paid for with CP at character creation.
 It typically costs 1 CP per word for flavor at character creation unless modified by a deal.
 Second, it can be earned and paid for during the story similarly to at character creation.
 The only difference is that the storyteller may make you spend time in character to earn the flavor you want.
 Thirdly, flavor might be given to or inflicted upon a character as a result of the story.
-Lands and title may be given to a peasant after he rescues the princess but he may have also taken some fire damage from the dragon guarding here and have a half-melted face now.
+Lands and title may be given to a peasant after he rescues the princess but he may have also taken some fire damage from the dragon guarding her and have a half-melted face now.

 Bad Flavor